ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   - now works with a standard installation of Elektra
   - updated code to work with current Java binding
 - `KeySetReleasedException` and `KeyReleasedException` have been replaced by the native `IllegalStateException`
-- Introduced abstraction `ReadableKey` for better reflecting the limitations of meta data keys via a type hierarchy, leading to meta data keys are now returned as `ReadableKey`s:
+- Introduced abstraction `ReadableKey` to better reflect the limitations of meta data keys via a type hierarchy.
+Meta data keys are now returned as `ReadableKey`s:
   - `Key` extends `ReadableKey`
   - `Key` class is now final
   - Changed `Key Key::nextMeta()` to `Optional<ReadableKey> Key::nextMeta()`, no longer throwing NoSuchElementException for non-exceptional behavior